 This division consists of faculty members who are dedicated clinical educators and scientists who embrace our mission to improve the physical well-being and quality of life of people in Minnesota and throughout the world.
 Through faculty members' clinical teaching skills and commitment to advancing new knowledge in physical therapy, students are artfully mentored to meet the challenges facing health care today.

 As one of the oldest and highly ranked physical therapy programs in the United States, we encourage you to consider seeking a University of Minnesota education.
 Your education will serve you exceptionally well in pursuing a long and rewarding career in physical therapy.
 You are encouraged to explore our website, visit our facility, and meet our students as you explore the possibilities in the profession of physical therapy.

 Our faculty includes clinical specialists and PhD trained faculty teaching in their areas of expertise.
 Our curriculum and course content are continually updated to incorporate the latest developments in the profession.
-Our graduation rates and first-time board-licensing pass rates are consistently well above the national average, and we have a strong national reputation as an academic physical therapy program, ranked in the top 15 percent of all physical therapy (PT) schools nationwide by US News and World Report.
+Our graduation rates and first-time board-licensing pass rates are consistently well above the national average, and we have a strong national reputation as an academic physical therapy program, ranked 25th out of all physical therapy (PT) schools nationwide by US News and World Report.